Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: A Necessary and Sufficient Condition

-Neither of these assumptions cost any generality.
-Positivity of $\Phi_t$ is equivalent to assuming no arbitrage in a complete market setting.\footnote{See, for example, \cite{hansen_richard:1987}, lemma 2.3.} The assumption that $G_t$ is nontrivial is also innocuous, since a trivial cash flow implies that $Y_t=0$ for all $t$.
+Positivity of $\Phi_t$ is equivalent to assuming no arbitrage (\cite{hansen_richard:1987}, Lemma~2.3) and holds in all applications we consider.
+Provided that the focus is on nonnegative cash flows (e.g., dividends), the second condition is also innocuous, since $G_t = 0$ almost surely implies $Y_t=0$ for all $t$.

 To introduce the possibility of stationary Markov solutions, we assume that $\{\Phi_t\}$ and $\{G_t\}$ admit the representations